 Southwest of Key West along the reef tract is Western Dry Rocks.
 Like Sand Key, it has large rows of shallow coral reef alternating with sand channels, making it a great snorkel spot for scoping colorful fish, the occasional angelfish or even a blue tang!

 In search of sand-between-your-toes relaxation closer to Key West?
 Then the sandbar south of Boca Chica is just the place for you!
 Though civilization is within sight, you’ll feel worlds away surrounded by white sand and shallow clear water.
 You may even be lucky enough to spot a Bahama sea star or queen conch, but be sure to leave nature in its place since both are protected animals.

-Please note that GPS coordinates should always be used in conjunction with nautical charts, and boaters are encouraged to stay within marked channels and avoid shallow areas.
+Please note that coordinates should always be used in conjunction with nautical charts, and boaters are encouraged to stay within marked channels and avoid shallow areas.